 The City’s Parks, Forestry and Recreation division plays an important role in outreach and the response to encampments in parks and greenspaces.

 Fires in encampments present a significant risk to individuals living outdoors.
 In response, the Toronto Fire Services (TFS) Community Risk Reduction Team has increased fire safety education and emergency response protocols for encampments.
-TFS staff visit encampments daily to engage with occupants, conduct site safety visits and to educate people on fire safety.
+TFS staff visit encampments daily to engage with occupants, conduct site safety visits and educate people on fire safety.
 This includes handing out Stay safe from fire! cards which are given to encampment occupants.

-Toronto Fire Services does not provide safety equipment, portable extinguishers or fire retardant blankets to any encampment sites, but does endorse fire safety messaging and education for encampment occupants.
+Toronto Fire Services will not provide safety equipment, portable extinguishers or fire retardant blankets to encampment sites, but will provide fire safety education and information to people living in encampments.

-Toronto Paramedic Services and Streets to Homes outreach staff visit encampments together and provide wound care, dressing, health education and advice.
+Toronto Paramedic Services and Streets to Homes outreach staff visit encampments together and provide wound care, dressing, health education and medical advice.

 Inner City Health Associates (ICHA) conducts outreach and provides transitional healthcare for people living outside and in encampments through its Street Clinical Outreach for Unsheltered Torontonians (SCOUT) program.
 A mobile team comprised of two nurses, a family doctor and a case worker provide clinical care that is low barrier, patient-centered, trauma-informed, and harm reduction focused.